musimathicslab/Generative-AI-for-MIDI-sequences/README.md

 **Generative AI for MIDI Sequences** is a thesis project focused on extending the capabilities of generative music models for stylistically complex genres — specifically **Metal music** — and integrating real-time procedural generation into a Unity-based interactive environment.

-Preliminary experiments using pre-trained MusicVAE models showed limitations in rhythmic consistency and harmonic coherence for the Metal genre.
-This project overcomes those barriers through a custom pipeline for domain-specific fine-tuning and real-time synthesis.
+Despite significant advancements in AI-based music generation, general-purpose pre-trained models often struggle when applied to highly structured and stylistically demanding genres.

+Preliminary experiments using pre-trained MusicVAE models produced convincing results in Classical and Jazz domains.
+However, when applied to Metal, significant limitations emerged:
+* **Lack of rhythmic consistency**
+* **Weak harmonic coherence**
+* **Absence of genre-specific features** (such as complex drum patterns and fast tempo structures)

+These issues were directly linked to the limited representation of Metal music within the original training datasets.

 ---

 ## 🎯 Project Objectives

+The primary objective of this thesis was to develop a system capable of generating **dynamic and stylistically coherent Metal music in real time**, integrated within a Unity game environment.

 **Key goals achieved:**
-* ✅ Creation of a **specialized Metal MIDI dataset**.
+* ✅ Creation of a **specialized Metal MIDI dataset**
-* ✅ Fine-tuning MusicVAE models for genre-specific generation.
+* ✅ Fine-tuning MusicVAE models for genre-specific generation
-* ✅ Real-time integration through **OSC communication**.
+* ✅ Real-time integration through **OSC communication**
-* ✅ Development of a responsive procedural music system that manages **interactive game logic (such as card selection)**.
+* ✅ Development of a responsive procedural music system for interactive environments

+---

+## 🧠 Research Contribution

+This project demonstrates how **targeted fine-tuning on domain-specific datasets significantly extends the expressive capabilities of generative models**, allowing them to operate effectively in stylistically complex domains.

+The final result is a **functional prototype** in which procedural generation dynamically responds to user interaction inside a game environment.

 ---